 It is common knowledge that construction jobs are dangerous and demanding.
 However, the danger of injury does not come from high falls and hazardous workplaces alone.
 Construction jobs are also a leading cause of repetitive motion injuries since most of the workday is spent performing the same motion hundreds of times.

 Retail jobs may seem like a relatively safe form of work.
 However, they produce situations that often lead to repetitive motion injuries.
 This is especially true for retail workers who work cash registers.
 Their motions are extremely repetitive and they do not often get breaks from the same set of motions.

 Repetitive motion injuries commonly result in the same types of injuries.
 Tendonitis is a leading repetitive motion injury.
 Carpal tunnel syndrome is becoming more and more common as the demand for computer-based work rises.
-Rotator cuff injuries are a common repetitive motion injuries that cause severe pain.
+Rotator cuff injuries are common repetitive motion injuries that cause severe pain.
 Other common repetitive motion injuries include muscle strains and tears, back injuries, and elbow related injuries.

 These common injuries and job situations caused by repetitive motion may help you determine whether your injury occurred on the job.
 However, just because you are confident that your repetitive motion injury was caused at work doesn’t mean you should pursue a claim on your own.
 Employers will go to great lengths to deny that a repetitive motion injury was sustained on the job, and it can be hard to prove them wrong without experience.
 You should consider contacting a Los Angeles repetitive motion injury attorney if you suspect yours occurred at work.
-At The Law Office of Koszdin, Fields, Sherry & Katz, we have the experience to stand up to pressure and obtain compensation on your behalf.
+At The Law Office of Koszdin, Fields & Sherry, we have the experience to stand up to pressure and obtain compensation on your behalf.
 For a consultation contact us here or give us a call at 818-812-5639.